Does Gold Win Gold – Best investments of the past decade

-What’s the best investments of the past decade?
+What are the best investments of the past decade?
 We wanted to compare annual returns of the major asset classes over the past 10 years and then declare the top performing asset over the entire decade.
 What better way to illustrate this than the asset class decathlon!
 Each decathlon event represents returns over each of the previous 10 years.

 Over the 10 year period, UK gold prices rose more than any of the other major assets classes.
-Its total cumulative was a whopping 132.91% significantly higher than the runner up – Bonds (62.27%) and third placed shares with a reasonable 56.14% rise.
+Its total cumulative was a whopping 132.91% significantly higher than the runner up – Bonds (62.27%) and third-placed shares with a reasonable 56.14% rise.
 This doesn’t necessarily mean that every decade will produce the same results, and macro factors will always have an influence on results.
 As a safe haven investment, gold is generally bought in times of unrest.
 It’s no surprise then that it was the best investment during the period which witnessed the invasions of Iraq and Afghanistan and the downgrading of the US Dollar after the Global credit crunch.

 Gold’s overall victory is also reflected in its consistency.
 Our infographic illustrates the fact that gold was the best performing asset class in four of the ten years, equalled by Shares.
 The remaining 2 years were won by Bonds’ performance.
 Gold only experienced a loss during one of the ten years, again the best of all the investment classes.